Interstate Commerce Commission: Initial implementation and legal challenges

 The Commission had a troubled start because the law that created it failed to give it adequate enforcement powers.

 Following the passage of the 1887 act, the ICC proceeded to set maximum shipping rates for railroads.
 However, in the late 1890s, several railroads challenged the agency's ratemaking authority in litigation, and the courts severely limited the ICC's powers.

+The ICC became the United States' investigation agency for railroad accidents.

 Expansion of ICC authority

 Congress expanded the commission's powers through subsequent legislation.
 The 1893 Railroad Safety Appliance Act gave the ICC jurisdiction over railroad safety, removing this authority from the states, and this was followed with amendments in 1903 and 1910.
 The Hepburn Act of 1906 authorized the ICC to set maximum railroad rates, and extended the agency's authority to cover bridges, terminals, ferries, sleeping cars, express companies and oil pipelines.

 A long-standing controversy was how to interpret language in the Act that banned long haul-short haul fare discrimination.
 The Mann-Elkins Act of 1910 addressed this question by strengthening ICC authority over railroad rates.
 This amendment also expanded the ICC's jurisdiction to include regulation of telephone, telegraph and wireless companies.

 The Valuation Act of 1913 required the ICC to organize a Bureau of Valuation that would assess the value of railroad property.
 This information would be used to set rates.
 The Esch-Cummins Act of 1920 expanded the ICC's rate-setting responsibilities, and the agency in turn required updated valuation data from the railroads.
 The enlarged process led to a major increase in ICC staff, and the valuations continued for almost 20 years.
 The valuation process turned out to be of limited use in helping the ICC set rates fairly.

 In 1934, Congress transferred the telecommunications authority to the new Federal Communications Commission.

 In 1935, Congress passed the Motor Carrier Act, which extended ICC authority to regulate interstate bus lines and trucking as common carriers.